johnboiles/obs-mac-virtualcam/README.md

 * Can't click menu bar after program start [(OBS Issue #2678)](https://github.com/obsproject/obs-studio/issues/2678).  **NOTE:** This is not an issue with this plugin, but it does make it more difficult to turn on the Virtual Camera created by this plugin.
 * DAL plugin unable to run because of codesigning issues (for example unable to see Virtual Camera in latest version of Zoom).
 See [issue #4](https://github.com/johnboiles/obs-mac-virtualcam/issues/4) for a workaround

-### Common Problems
+### Common Problems (with local builds)
+* `Failed to load 'en-US' text for module: 'obs-mac-virtualcam.so'`: If the virtual camera doesn't work, you might see this error.
+However, it is expected and not the problem.
+There might be another problem you didn't see.
 * Build fails at `cmake .. && make -j`: In this case, simply repeat `cmake .. && make -j`.
 * Error 2: At the end of the build, the terminal will say `make: *** [all] Error 2`.
 This is expected and not an error.
 If it says `Built target obs` a few lines above, your build has succeeded.
-* `Failed to load 'en-US' text for module: 'obs-mac-virtualcam.so'`: If the virtual camera doesn't work, you might see this error.
-However, it is expected and not the problem.
-There might be another problem you didn't see.

 _If you still have problems running the virtual camera, see below._